glennpeters/autocomplete-demo-vue/README.md

 - [X] Mobile only quick links arrows

 Some Issues:
+* Unknown font
 * Renamed "ic_chat - active.png" to "ic_chat_active.png"
 * Icons change between mobile and desktop for Live Help -- Noted that the green icon is labelled "Active", created an .active class style to differentiate (Also, the black and green icons are flipped)
+* There's a live Help button with icon at the bottom of the design, that would probably be a better place for the green icon, would check with designer.
 * Black Account icon missing.
 Inverted white "person" icon